christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png?abc){: .mx-auto.d-block :}

-And label each note with its correct name:
+And label each note with its correct name.
+Start with C. Go up the alphabet.
+Once you reach G (the 7th note in the alphabet), loop back around to A. Like so:

 ![ ]({{ site.baseurl }}/images/fretboard-c-major.png?abc){: .mx-auto.d-block :}